If you haven’t explored Bermuda’s forts lately, now’s the time to get reacquainted with a little bit of Bermuda’s history.

 All of Bermuda’s forts have a rich military history, and some of them are still used today.
-The Keep is one of these, which now houses the National Museum of Bermuda and used to house Bermuda’s inmates in casemates barracks.
-Built in the early 1830’s it is one of the few forts in the island’s west end, and is the largest by far.
-The fort’s top level is home to a quaint herd of grazing sheep.
+The Keep is one of these, which now houses the National Museum of Bermuda.
+Built in the early 1830’s, it is one of the few forts in the island’s west end, and is the largest in Bermuda.
+The fort’s top level is also home to a quaint herd of grazing sheep.

 Fort St. Catherine is an interesting and out-of-the-way fort in St. George’s.
 The fort has a museum inside including antique weapons and old artillery.
 The fort also has paranormal history – an exorcism was held there in the 1970s.
 The beach below was where Sir George Somers and his crew first came ashore.
 Couples can explore the fort’s sprawling ramparts and take a dip in the clear water afterwards.

 Fort Hamilton is a very well preserved fort in the heart of the island.
 In addition, its moat is now a lush garden, and the upper levels of the fort hold various well-landscaped lawns.
 The fort’s basement is home to a maze of tunnels and rooms that used to be used for replenishing ammunition, and visitors can spend time descending into the belly of the fort and back up again.